-A discounted room rate of $279 is available for attendees at the meeting hotel, the Hyatt Regency San Francisco.
+A discounted room rate of $279 is available for attendees at the meeting hotel, the Hyatt Regency San Francisco (5 Embarcadero Center, San Francisco, CA 94111).
 The Network hosts all meals and meeting fees: participants are responsible for lodging costs.
 If you have any questions about lodging, please email Amanda@pie-network.org.

 The closest airport to the hotel is San Francisco International Airport (SFO), though you might also find great rates flying into Oakland or San Jose.
-Cabs and app-based services like Uber and Lyft are readily available from the airport to the hotel.
+Taxis and app-based services like Uber and Lyft are readily available from the airport to the hotel.
+A taxi ride from SFO to the hotel is approximately $60.
 Participants are responsible for transportation costs.

 2017 Summit at-a-glance